Jay4242/llm-scripts/README.md

 # llm-scripts

 A collection of scripts that leverage Large Language Models (LLMs) for various tasks.

+## Scripts

+-   [llm-conv.py](#llm-convpy) - A script for conducting interactive conversations with an LLM.
+-   [llm-file-conv.py](#llm-file-convpy) - Extends `llm-conv.py` by incorporating a file's content into the LLM's context.
+-   [llm-file-conv-pygame.py](#llm-file-conv-pygamepy) - Combines the functionality of `llm-file-conv.py` with a Pygame interface.
+-   [llm-conv-file-memory.py](#llm-conv-file-memorypy) - Implements a memory mechanism for LLM conversations by updating a text file.
+-   [llm-plex.bash](#llm-plexbash) - Interacts with a local Plex media server to provide movie suggestions.
+-   [paperless.py](#paperlesspy) - Interacts with a Paperless instance to manage and analyze documents.
+-   [tubearchivist.py](#tubearchivistpy) - Interacts with a TubeArchivist instance to manage and analyze video content.
+-   [llm-rottentomatoes.bash](#llm-rottentomatoesbash) - Scrapes movie information from Rotten Tomatoes.

 These scripts are designed to interact with a local LLM server, such as llama-server, providing functionalities ranging from simple conversations to complex data processing and automation.

 ## Scripts